 Ready Linux is yet another Ubuntu-based distribution, but this time, combined with the rarely used Sawfish Window Manager.
 It is designed to be light, quick and retro in appearance.
+Watch a video here.

 This is what Ready Linux looks like.
 It boots straight to a terminal, ready for your commands.